britzl/publicexamples/examples/sound_gating/README.md

 # Sound Gating
-This example shows how to implement a simple sound gate to prevent sounds from being played to frequently.
+This example shows how to implement a simple sound gate to prevent sounds from being played too frequently.